 First: in general, wild-caught shrimp tastes better than farm-raised (and it's usually more pricey, too.).

-Second: the numbers like "36/40" you often see on packaging, or displayed in the fishmonger's case, refer to the size.
+Second: the numbers like "36/40" you often see on the packaging or displayed in the fishmonger's case, refer to the size.
 They estimate how many of that size shrimp would be in a pound (so the higher the number, the smaller the shrimp.)
 Larger varieties are usually more expensive than smaller sizes, but bigger isn't always better.
-It might be worth it to spend the money on them if you're going to grill them whole, but it's probably not worth the splurge if you're chopping them up to make shrimp burgers.
+It might be worth it to spend the money on the larger size if you're going to grill them whole, but it's probably not worth the splurge if you're chopping them up to make shrimp burgers.

 The third thing to keep in mind is freshness: if you're lucky enough to live near a fish market that gets shrimp straight off the boat, shop there first.
 If you're nowhere near the shore, you may be better off buying shrimp that was frozen as soon as it was caught, before it was shipped.
-If you cook fresh shrimp the day you buy it and avoid types that are pre-cooked, are mushy or smell like ammonia (a sign of spoilage), and avoid buying "previously frozen" shrimp and then re-freezing it at home, you'll be starting with good-quality product.
+To ensure you are starting with a quality product, cook fresh shrimp the day you buy it and avoid types that are pre-cooked, are mushy, or smell like ammonia (a sign of spoilage).
+Also, avoid buying "previously frozen" shrimp and then re-freezing it at home.

 Mistake #2: Improper Thawing

 Shrimp are delicate and cook in a flash, so they should never be thawed in the microwave, or even in warm or hot water.
-Defrosting on a counter isn't a good idea, either, since it could spoil quickly.
+Defrosting on a counter isn't a good idea, either, since they can spoil quickly.

 Instead, thaw shrimp overnight in the fridge, inside a colander set inside a bowl to catch excess water.
-Or if you don't have time, seal them in an airtight bag and place them in a bowl of cold water until they defrost (don't put shrimp straight in the water since they'll absorb some of it, diluting their flavor.)
+Or if you don't have time, seal them in an airtight bag and place them in a bowl of cold water until they defrost (it's not ideal to put shrimp straight in the water since they'll absorb some of it, diluting their flavor.)